thatonehen/thatonehen/README.md

 - 👋 Hi, I’m @thatonehen
 - 👀 I’m interested in coding & developing
 - 🌱 I’m currently learning math & Lua coding
-- 💞️ I’m looking to collaborate on not much, but if you're willing to collaborate with me, I make roblox stuff (e.g, exploits)
+- 💞️ I’m looking to collaborate on making applications, but if you're willing to collaborate with me, I make c# and c++ applications.
 - 📫 How to reach me thatonehen@outlook.com

 <!---